-The best time to visit the country and explore Vietnam tourism is between February and April and from August to October.
+The best time to visit the country and explore Vietnam tourism is between December to March and from August to October.
 There is hardly any rainfall during this time and it’s the best weather to explore the beautiful country.
 If you are a trekking enthusiast, you can book your trip between February and April and include treks and hikes in your Vietnam tourism itinerary.
 One can also say that Vietnam is a year-round destination with a pleasant climate throughout the country.
 However, if you are planning to explore the northern side of Vietnam tourism, you may want to ensure that you avoid the rainy season.
 The best time to visit North Vietnam is between September and November and from March to May.

 Getting a Vietnamese visa is an easy process.
 Travellers from most European and Asian countries can get a visa on arrival and the maximum duration of your stay will depend on your home country.
 Since 2017, Indian passport holders are eligible to obtain a visa on arrival when visiting Vietnam.
 The process is fast and without any hassles but we highly recommend filling the online visa form well in advance.